Izdeglavje

 Izdeglavje (Издеглавје) is a village in the municipality of Debarca, North Macedonia.
 It used to be part of the former municipality of Belčišta.

 History

 Izdeglavje is home to three medieval archaeological sites: Manastirište, Zglavinica, and Saint Demetrius.

-A locality in the village bears the name Arbajnca, stemming the old South Slavic ethnonym for Albanian and the Slavic suffix ica, suggesting direct linguistic contact with Albanians or the former presence of an assimilated Albanian community.
+A locality in the village bears the name Arbajnca, stemming from the old South Slavic ethnonym for Albanian and the Slavic suffix ica, suggesting direct linguistic contact with Albanians or the former presence of an assimilated Albanian community.

-Per Vasil Kanchov, Izdeglavje in 1900 had 220 residents, all Bulgarian Exarchists.
+Per Vasil Kanchov, Izdeglavje in 1900 had 220 residents, all Bulgarian Christians.
 In 1905, Dimitar Mishev recorded 224 Bulgarian Exharchist residents.

-In October 1943, the First Priesthood Council was organised in Izdeglavje, where the decision to rebuild the Ohrid Archdiocese as the Macedonian Orthodox Church was decided.
+On 21 October 1943, the First Priesthood Council was organised in Izdeglavje, where the decision to rebuild the Ohrid Archdiocese as the Macedonian Orthodox Church was decided.

 Demographics

 According to the 2002 census, the village had a total of 136 inhabitants.
 Ethnic groups in the village include: